-Productivity Report
+Productivity Report (Paper 4)

-A presentation was given by Adam Peacock and James Baty and provided an update on the original data of "Productivity in Greater Lincolnshire" which was given in 2016.
-Since then, more date has been published by the ONS and this was explained.
+A presentation was given by Adam Peacock (Codename Consulting) and James Baty from the LEP and provided an update on the original data of "Productivity in Greater Lincolnshire" which was given in 2016.
+Since then, more data has been published by the ONS and this was explained.